-Colored concrete floors have become wildly popular in recent years because of their very attractive appearance, wide variety of design options, and their sustained durability...
+Colored concrete floors have become wildly popular in recent years because of their very attractive appearance, a wide variety of design options, and their sustained durability...

 Coloring concrete is achieved through either staining or dyeing.